FarronF/limerick-council-meetings/meetings/2018/03/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 7th February 2018.md

 Roads Executive Engineer, Adare/Rathkeale Municipal District on ensuring that road

-standards are being maintained following these works.--- 5
+standards are being maintained following these works.
+---
+5

 12.